Mobile myki Frequently asked questions

 - On your existing phone, go into Mobile myki, select the menu in the top right corner (three vertical dots) and choose ‘Move to another device’.
 This will allow you to deactivate your Mobile myki.

-- On your new phone, download Google Pay™ and set it up with your same account details.
+- On your new phone, download Google Wallet™ and set it up with your same account details.
 In the Passes section, you'll then be able to see your Mobile myki and activate it to your new phone.

 You can only have your Mobile myki active on one device at a time.